bioinfo-pf-curie/geniac/utils/docs/process.rst

    * This script will be executed in `CentOS <https://www.centos.org/>`_ distribution, thus install any required packages with ``yum``,
    * Set always the install directory to ``/usr/local/bin``.

-Any suggestion to avoid having both in the `ExternalProject_Add <https://cmake.org/cmake/help/latest/module/ExternalProject.html>`_ function and this shell script is very welcome.
+Any suggestion to avoid having both the `ExternalProject_Add <https://cmake.org/cmake/help/latest/module/ExternalProject.html>`_ function in the file ``modules/CMakeLists.txt`` and this shell script is very welcome.

    .. _process-custom-install: